Bone Densitometry DEXA Scan in Kelowna

 The DEXA scan is the gold standard procedure for body composition analysis.
 We offer multiple plans for you to choose from.

-- Visual image of precise location of bone, lean mass, and fat mass.
+- Visual image of the precise bone, lean, and fat mass location.

 - Body fat % compared to age group.